BioticPixels/rwgrayprojects.com-Mirror/markdown/rbf_notes/maps/about_fullers_world_maps.md

 > *Mirrorer Note:*
 > *Here is a Dymaxion map poster from the [Buckminster Fuller Institute online store](http://bfi.goodsie.com/dymaxion-map "Buckminster Fuller Institute Store bfi.org"), not the one Gray was referring to though.*
 >
 > *And here is a Dymaxion map constructed from satellite images.
 Again, not the one Gray was referring to, but still good for illustrative purposes.
-The source of this images is [http://mappinghacks.com/maps/dymaxion.png](http://mappinghacks.com/maps/dymaxion.png).*
+The source of this images is [http://mappinghacks.com/maps/dymaxion.png](http://mappinghacks.com/maps/dymaxion.png), downloaded from [Genes Keyes](http://www.genekeyes.com/FULLER/BF-7-Internet.html "Evolution of the Dymaxion Map").*
 >
 > ![Satellite Dymaxion map](./images/dymaxion.jpg "Satellite Dymaxion Map")